a00908270/masterthesis/thesis.md

 ## Sequence Diagram

 Figure \ref{img.training_sequence} shows the sequence diagram of a neural network training process and which microservices are involved in the communication.
 The *vinnsl service* is the main communication hub that enables access to the neural network object and all of its data and also provides interfaces to update it.
 The *vinnsl storage service* most importantly stores necessary binary data used by the neural network objects.
 On one hand that are tables and pictures on the other hand the binary (trained) *Deeplearning4J* model.
-The *vinnsl worker service* has the role of training the neural networks models.
+The *vinnsl worker service* has the role of training the neural network models.

 ### Sequence of Training

 New neural networks are created by sending a `POST` request including a XML ViNNSL network description in the request body.
 The *vinnsl service* creates a new neural network based on the definition and answers with the HTTP status code 201 (CREATED).
 The location header points to the URL where the created network can be retrieved.
 The URL contains the unique identifier.
 Using this identifier the next step is to add the ViNNSL definition XML file to the network.
 This is done via a `POST` request appending the id and the `/definition` endpoint.
 The XML file is placed in the request body.
 Resources that are required for the training (like the training set) need to be uploaded to the storage service, which returns a unique file id.
 Before the training can start, the training set needs to be linked to the neural network.
 This is possible with the `/addfile` endpoint.

-Next the network is marked for training by calling the worker service with its identifier.
+Next, the network is marked for training by calling the worker service with its identifier.
 The worker service confirms that the training is queued.
 As soon as the training is finished, the worker service updates the neural network object with the result schema and uploads the trained binary model to the storage service for retraining.

 A simple `GET` request to the vinnsl service along with the identifier returns the current trained neural network model.